ochen1/readyform-ai-ui/docs/ULTRAVOX_ARCHITECTURE.md

   temperature: 0.4,  // Lower for more consistent form-filling
   recordingEnabled: true,
   firstSpeakerSettings: {
   agent: {
     text: "Hello!
-I'm FormAI, ready to help you fill out this grain receipt form.
+I'm ReadyFormAI, ready to help you fill out this grain receipt form.
 Feel free to interrupt me or ask for more information at any time.
 Let's start with your name - can you confirm you are Oliver Smith?"
   }
 },
   selectedTools: [
     // All client-side tools defined below
   ]